Caroline Bowen PhD Speech-Language Pathologist

 Doctoral studies 1990-1996 and a book in 1998

-In 1996 Caroline completed doctoral studies in the area of intervention for children with phonological disorders and two years later her first book, Developmental Phonological Disorders: A Practical Guide for Families and Teachers (Bowen, 1998) was published.
+In 1996 Caroline completed doctoral studies, expertely supervised and co-supervised by Dr Linda Cupples and Dr Teresa Iacono respectively, in the area of intervention for children with phonological disorders.
+Two years later her first book, Developmental Phonological Disorders: A Practical Guide for Families and Teachers (Bowen, 1998) was published.

 The intervention approach that she developed and evaluated for her PhD, and describes in the 1998 book, is called Parents and Children Together, or PACT.
 PACT is a broad-based approach to phonological therapy in which parents, child and clinician are actively involved.